How Michelle Agyemang and Chloe Kelly exposed the big lie at the heart of football

 In total, England’s women receive roughly one-fifth to one-tenth of what the men earn – largely due to smaller prize pots, less commercial revenue, and historical underinvestment – lest we forget, women’s football was banned in England from 1921 to 1971 on FA pitches.

 But while this historical legacy has stunted institutional backing and funding, with rising fan support, this is changing.
 Because the Lionesses have become part of the national story.
 They may be paid less, but we are all invested, we are all committed, and we are all behind them.
 What they have proven is that, against apparent assumption, the English are quite good at things.
-Though for the collective nerve, it might be as well if, on Sunday, when they play the final, they could simply score early and cut out all the concern.
+Though for the collective nerve, it might be as well that in the final, they could simply score early and cut out all the concern.

 Just do it the easy way.
 With these women, however, you suspect that won’t happen.
-These are, after all, queens of drama.
+These are, after all, queens of drama and in their play against Spain expect nothing less.

 Join our commenting forum